 Most under sink water filters cost between $200 and $400, depending on the level of filter complexity, the manufacturer, and the specific product’s components.

 It’s worth bearing in mind, however, that filter price doesn’t always reflect quality.
 You can find some fairly good deals on filters that have a history of excellent performance, so always read reviews and learn about the manufacturer before making a purchase.

 All under sink systems require regular cleaning and maintenance to ensure they continue to work properly.

 Filters will need changing fairly often, which means factoring in the additional costs of doing so.
 A kitchen sink filter is an investment you’ll be expected to keep building on, so make sure you’re prepared for this before you make a purchase.

-An under sink water filter is right for you if:
+An under counter water filter is right for you if: